rockabox/Auxilium.js/README.md

 **Params**

-- time `number` - Time that has been fired
+- time `number` - The timestamp of invoke.

 **Scope**: inner function of [throttle](#module_throttle)
 <a name="module_throttle..shouldInvoke"></a>
 ####throttle~shouldInvoke(time)
-Checks it hasn't fired the action yes (First time) or if the time since last time fired is bigger than waiting time
+Checks it hasn't fired the action yet (First time) or if the time since last time fired is bigger than waiting time

 **Params**

-- time `number` - Time that has been fired
+- time `number` - The timestamp of invoke.

 **Scope**: inner function of [throttle](#module_throttle)
 <a name="module_throttle..remainingWait"></a>
 ####throttle~remainingWait(time)
-Return the remaining time to the be able to fire action Total time it has to wait minus the time it has already wait.
+Return the remaining time to the be able to fire action Total time it has to wait minus the time it has already waited.

 **Params**

-- time `number` - Time that has been fired
+- time `number` - The timestamp of invoke.

 **Scope**: inner function of [throttle](#module_throttle)
 <a name="module_throttle..timerExpired"></a>